AndriiSurname/create_a_repository/README.md

 ## So, lets start!!

-1. First of all we have to create a folder somewhere in your computer.
+1. First of all, we have to create a folder somewhere in your computer.
 ```
 mkdir <file>
 ```